 1. Externalize Time

 In real life: Use tools that can be seen, touched, and heard to help your child sense the passage of time.
 Time timer makes an awesome disappearing clock (and you can use code: TCC to get 5% off!), but you can even use the countdown function on your phone!
 Calendars, schedules, and alarm clock reminders are all functional tools that even the most successful adults rely on.
 When you help your child use these reminders, you aren’t “enabling” them.
 You are empowering them!
-In our online course, Creating Calm, we have an entire module dedicated to tools you can use to externalize concepts for your child.
+Our online course, Creating Calm, has an entire module dedicated to tools you can use to externalize concepts for your child.

 2. I do, we do, you do